tsvbits/tsvbits.github.io/src/pages/flash-viewer-story/index.md

 This could be a starting point for full CIL interpreter in JavaScript.

 If someone interested to get more details about PageFX project please [email me](mailto:stodyshev@gmail.com).
-I can write a series of blog posts perhaps someone may find it interesting.
+I can write a series of blog posts on the topic.

 ## Funny facts